Peter-Johnstone/Peterbot-Chess/README.md

 # Python Chess Bot 🧠♟️

 A robust **Chess Bot** built in Python, capable of playing at an ~1800 Elo strength.
-It runs by executing the `Chess.py` file, and offers a flexible interface for various game modes.
+It runs by executing the `Chess.py` file.

 ### Features:
 - **Engine Strength:** ~1800 Elo